selberhad/chatgpt-export-viewer/BLOG_POST.md

 # Shipping My First Fully AI‑Coded Project

+*Note: while written in the first-person human perspective, this is a fully AI-generated blog post.*

 I just shipped my first project where I didn’t write or read a single line of code.
 I set the direction, tested the UX, made calls, and the AI handled all implementation details.
 It was fast, collaborative, and honestly—pretty fun.

 Repository: https://github.com/selberhad/chatgpt-export-viewer